 Toluene: octaphenyl-POSS (volume: mass) = 5–20: 1 ml/g.

-Charge 3.5–15 parts composite fibers to a reactor.
-Introduce CO₂ and raise temperature/pressure to supercritical conditions for 1–15 min to swell the fibers.
-Depressurize; add 2–5 parts composite POSS; re-introduce CO₂ and hold supercritical for 5–10 min to obtain modified composite fibers.
-Supercritical CO₂ enhances swelling and penetration, ensuring POSS uniformly permeates the fiber interior.
+Charge 3.5–15 parts of composite fibers into a reactor.
+Introduce CO₂ and raise the temperature and pressure to achieve supercritical conditions for 1–15 minutes to swell the fibers.
+Depressurize the system and add 2–5 parts of composite POSS.
+Reintroduce CO₂ and maintain supercritical conditions for an additional 5–10 minutes to obtain the modified composite fibers.
+The use of supercritical CO₂ enhances swelling and penetration, ensuring that the POSS uniformly permeates the interior of the fibers.

-By weight, combine flexible graphite (100), tannic acid (3–7), methyl acrylate (0.5–1), PVDF (1.5–5), composite POSS (4–10), and the modified composite fibers from S1.
-High-speed mechanical mixing improves inorganic/organic dispersion and bonding, elevating high-temperature/high-pressure performance.
-(Note: the overall formulation window also allows composite POSS at 6–15 parts, as specified above.)
+Combine the following materials by weight: flexible graphite (100 parts), tannic acid (3–7 parts), methyl acrylate (0.5–1 part), PVDF (1.5–5 parts), composite POSS (4–10 parts), and the modified composite fibers obtained from step 1.
+High-speed mechanical mixing improves the dispersion and bonding of inorganic and organic materials, enhancing performance under high-temperature and high-pressure conditions.
+(Note: The overall formulation allows for composite POSS to be included at 6–15 parts, as specified above.)

-Place a punched, flanged, roughened stainless 316/316L thin sheet into a mold.
-Lay the filler onto the metal sheet, then press, roll, and hem the jacket edges to obtain the metal-jacketed flat gasket.
+Place a punched, flanged, roughened stainless steel 316/316L thin sheet into a mold.
+Lay the filler material onto the metal sheet, then press, roll, and hem the jacket edges to create the metal-jacketed flat gasket.

 What this design delivers

 High-temperature & high-pressure capability.
-Flexible graphite + modified SiC/ceramic fibers, reinforced by POSS-grafted PVDF, provide a filler with excellent strength at temperature and under load.
+Flexible graphite + ceramic fibers, reinforced by POSS-grafted PVDF, provide a filler with excellent strength at temperature and under load.

 Anti-oxidation & corrosion resistance.
 The ionic-liquid-containing POSS system cooperates with the graphite matrix to improve oxidation resistance and chemical durability.